Last Updated on

 Rather than saying you’re unemployed, why not say you are “between jobs”, in a “transitional phase” or are “taking time off for a career break” instead?

 It still tells people that you don’t have a job at the moment, but it almost sounds like it’s intentional.
 Or that you see your situation as a temporary opportunity to explore other options.

 Keep Things General

-A good, professional approach to answering this question is to keep things general.
+A good, professional approach to answering this question is to keep things general and concise.
 You can still be honest, but don’t have to get into the specifics this way.

 For example, try phrasing your answer “Most recently, I was…” and then mention your previous role or the company you last worked for.

 Or try something like “I have worked … years in the … industry.”

 In both cases, you are being honest and answering the question.
 It’s likely enough information about yourself to satisfy the other person’s curiosity, as it still tells them a bit about you.
 You’re simply not drawing attention to the fact that you are not currently working in your answer.